kevin-wangzefeng/toc/projects/dragonfly/dragonfly-graduation-dd.md

 ### Criteria Evaluation

+Kevin Wang conducted the due diligence of Dragonfly who applied for graduation.
+The project has completed the criteria that show its maturity at graduation.

+- The following criteria implementations are noteworthy to call out.
+  - NOTABLE1
+  - NOTABLE2
+  - NOTABLE3

+- The following actions were provided to the project that were considered blocking but since resolved.
+  - BLOCKER1
+  - BLOCKER2
+  - BLOCKER3

-_$TOCMEMBER conducted the due diligence of Dragonfly who applied for $LEVEL.
-The project [has/has not] completed the criteria that show its maturity at $LEVEL.
-The following criteria implementations are noteworthy to call out... $NOTABLES.
-The following actions were provided to the project that were considered blocking but since resolved... $BLOCKERS.
-The following recommendations were provided to the project that are non-blocking in the TOC's assessment but should be completed by the project to ensure continued viability of the project... $RECOMMENDATIONS._
+- The following recommendations were provided to the project that are non-blocking in the TOC's assessment but should be completed by the project to ensure continued viability of the project.
+  - The temporary link used for joining Dingtalk has expired.
+The TOC Reviewer suggests to update the instructions with searching group number.
+Ref: <https://github.com/dragonflyoss/dragonfly/issues/4298>
+  - TOC Reviewer suggests to add documentation explaining how the project handles requests to the CNCF, and changes to governance or project goals.
+Ref: <https://github.com/dragonflyoss/dragonfly/issues/4324>
+  - There are duplicated definitions of "Adding New Member/Approver/Maintainer" in the community documents (in COMMUNITY_LADDER.md and COMMUNITY_MEMBERSHIP.md).
+TOC Reviewer suggests to consolidate these into a single source of truth.
+Ref: <https://github.com/dragonflyoss/dragonfly/issues/4325>
+  - The TOC Reviewer suggests to document the responsibilities and focus areas for each maintainer (including community wide maintainers and subproject maintainer) in MAINTAINERS.md.
+Even if there is no differentiation among maintainers, it should be explicitly stated to provide clarity on maintainer roles within the project.

+  - RECOMMENDATION1
+  - RECOMMENDATION2
+  - RECOMMENDATION3

 ### Adoption Evaluation